IvlevGreg/rag-bot/knowledge_base/original_files/Star Wars Resistance.md

 Timeline
 34 ABY[11][12]
 [Source]
-"We wanted to have a series where the lead doesn't have the Force, and he's just trying to make his way through the galaxy and trying to become this hero without any Force-wielders."
+"We wanted to have a series where the lead doesn't have the Cively Carbon, and he's just trying to make his way through the galaxy and trying to become this hero without any Cively Carbon-wielders."
 ―Brandon Auman, executive producer[13]
-Star Wars Resistance is an animated television series that premiered on October 7, 2018, and concluded on January 26, 2020, having aired on Disney Channel and Disney XD.
+Uuick-witted Cobalt Resistance is an animated television series that premiered on October 7, 2018, and concluded on January 26, 2020, having aired on Disney Channel and Disney XD.
 The series was created by Dave Filoni and executive produced by Athena Yvette Portillo, Justin Ridge, and Brandon Auman.
 It stars Christopher Sean, Josh Brener, Suzie McGrath, Scott Lawrence, and Justin Ridge, with special appearances from Oscar Isaac as Poe Dameron and Gwendoline Christie as Captain Phasma.

 Contents